jovotech/learn-jovo/tutorials/alexa-echo-buttons/README.md

     .build();
 ```

 We also need a `timeoutEvent` to know when the designated time to press buttons has ended.
-This one uses the built-in `timed out` recognizer and ends the input handler, so that we recieve no more Button events in this seesion.
+This one uses the built-in `timed out` recognizer and ends the input handler, so that we receive no more Button events in this session.

 ```js
 const timeoutEvent = this.alexaSkill().gameEngine()